lokicik/easyscreenocr-clone/README.md

 # easyscreenocr-clone
-Captures a part of the screen, reads the text from the captured image than translates and prints it to a target language.
+This program captures a part of the screen, reads the text from the captured image than translates and prints it to a target language.
 Currently from German to English, because I'm trying to learn German.
 You can easily change the "from" and "to" languages from the lines "60" and "98" in "visual_translation.py".

+# The reason I developed this program is this:
+I was thinking about learning languages, about the languages I know, and suddenly I remembered how I learned English.
+Not at school, of course.
+I learned it by playing games and using Translate.
+Memorising all the unknown words, understanding the sentence structures and grammar rules by myself, etc. I thought I could recreate the learning process by playing the games with another language with a faster, automated learning process and here we are with this programme.

 # Tutorial
 (Screenshots are from the game "King's Bounty: The Legend", one of my favourite games.)